spurs v ipswich town match reports

 21.10.1961 The demand to see this match between the current champions and the team who were currently top of the table meant that the gates had to be closed before the kick-off with a record crowd already inside.

-Cliff Jones' two goals had put Spurs into a half-time lead, with Ted Phillips netting one for the home side.
-The game was turned in Ipswich's favour by two Ray Crawford goals in three second half minutes.
+Jones was a thorn in Town's side after the break, but the game was turned in Ipswich's favour by two Ray Crawford goals in three second half minutes soon after the restart.
 With Spurs pressing on the Town goal, the home side managed to hold out for both points.

 Teams :